gjkaur/CoursesNotes/README.md

 - Explore training pipeline functions and identify the best practices for managing a training pipeline.
 - Discuss the benefits of model versioning.
 - Describe what a model registry is and identify model registry contents.

+## Fundamentals to Become a Machine Learning Engineer - Learning Path